tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/advanced-ui-packages.md

 {{% /codeblock %}}

 ### Real-Time Theming
-Hands-on practice is the easiest to understand the power of the bslib package.
-Luckily, it is incorporated with real-time theming to let you hands-on experiment with different (Bootswatch) themes, main colors, fonts and more.
+Hands-on practice is the easiest to understand the power of the z package.
+Luckily, it is incorporated with real-time theming to let you hands-on experiment with different (`Bootswatch`) themes, main colors, fonts and more.
-  Just call bs_themer() within the server function, and you can get started:
+  Just call `bs_themer()` within the server function, and you can get started:

 {{% codeblock %}}